-The comparison in Table 1 reflects the proposed change in spending for the District's base budget for 2023.
-Operations and maintenance expenses are expected to increase due to an increase in the amount needed for contracted service with the Project 2030 study being finalized.
+The comparison in Table 1 reflects the proposed change in spending for the District's base budget for 2024.

+Operations and maintenance expenses are expected to increase due to an increase in the amount needed for contracted service to update the Water Master Plan in 2024 as well as other support service's needs.